Please refer to the online documentation with

 Historically, libmdbx is a deeply revised and extended descendant of the Lightning Memory-Mapped Database.
 At first the development was carried out within the ReOpenLDAP project.
 About a year later libmdbx was separated into a standalone project, which was presented at Highload++ 2015 conference.

 On 2022-04-15 the Github administration, without any warning nor explanation, deleted libmdbx along with a lot of other projects, simultaneously blocking access for many developers.
-Therefore on 2022-04-21 we have migrated to a reliable trusted infrastructure.
+Therefore on 2022-04-21 I have migrated to a reliable trusted infrastructure.
 The origin for now is at GitFlic with backup at ABF by ROSA Лаб.
 For the same reason

 Github is blacklisted forever.